 |1."Numerical Heat Transfer and Fluid Flow" by Patankar S V|

 |2."Computational Heat Transfer (Series in Computational and Physical Processes in Mechanics and Thermal Sciences)" by Yogesh Jaluria|

 |3."Computational Fluid Mechanics and Heat Transfer" by Richard Pletcher|

 |4."Condensation Heat Transfer Enhancement (Developments in Heat Transfer)" by V G Rifert and H F Smirnov|

 |5."Fundamentals of the Finite Element Method for Heat and Mass Transfer (Wiley Series in Computational Mechanics)" by Perumal Nithiarasu and Roland W Lewis|

 |6."The Intermediate Finite Element Method: Fluid Flow And Heat Transfer Applications" by Darrell W Pepper|

 |7."Computational Methods for Heat and Mass Transfer" by Pradip Majumdar|

 |8."Discontinuous Finite Elements in Fluid Dynamics and Heat Transfer (Computational Fluid and Solid Mechanics)" by Ben Q Li|

-“Discontinuous Finite Elements in Fluid Dynamics and Heat Transfer (Computational Fluid and Solid Mechanics)” Book Review: The book is designed for graduate and undergraduate students and useful for the students involved in the study of thermodynamics, heat transfer and fluid mechanics also.
-It focuses on the discontinuous finite element method for thermal science and fluid dynamics.
-This book is based on fluid flow and heat transfer.
-The book covers topics like discontinuous finite element methods, thermal Science and fluid dynamics.
-The book deals with understanding the basic concepts of thermodynamics, fluid mechanics and heat transfer etc. The applications of microscopic fluid flow and phenomenon of heat transfer are also conferred here.
-It covers its application for the simulation of macroscopic and microscopic fluid flows, and includes explanations of heat transfer phenomena with numerical analysis.
-The following book is written in a simple manner providing self study techniques and work samples including references that help students understand the concepts much better.
+“Discontinuous Finite Elements in Fluid Dynamics and Heat Transfer (Computational Fluid and Solid Mechanics)” Book Review: This book is suitable for both undergraduate and graduate students who are studying thermodynamics, heat transfer, and fluid mechanics.
+It specifically focuses on the discontinuous finite element method for thermal science and fluid dynamics.
+The content is based on fluid flow and heat transfer, covering topics such as discontinuous finite element methods, thermal science, and fluid dynamics.
+The book helps readers understand the basic concepts of thermodynamics, fluid mechanics, and heat transfer, as well as the applications of microscopic fluid flow and heat transfer phenomena.
+It also discusses the application of the method for the simulation of macroscopic and microscopic fluid flows, and includes explanations of heat transfer phenomena with numerical analysis.
+The book is written in a straightforward manner and provides self-study techniques and work samples, along with references to help students comprehend the concepts more effectively.

 |9."Introduction to Thermal and Fluid Engineering (Heat Transfer)" by Allan D Kraus and James R Welty|

 3. Conduction and Radiation Heat Transfer